Thousands protest for a 'Free DC' on the fourth week of federal control in Washington

 Trump targeted D.C. after deploying the National Guard to Los Angeles earlier this summer as the administration ramped up its immigration enforcement efforts and attempted to quell protests.
 The White House then turned to Washington, which presented a unique opportunity for Trump to push his tough-on-crime agenda because of its subservient status to the federal government.

 The presence of armed military officers in the streets has put Washington on edge and spurred weeks of demonstrations, particularly in D.C. neighborhoods.
-Trump’s emergency declaration to take charge of D.C. police is set to expire on Wednesday.
+Trump’s emergency declaration taking charge of D.C. police is set to expire on Wednesday.

 Mark Fitzpatrick, a former U.S. diplomat who has been a D.C. resident for around a decade, told The Associated Press on Saturday that he's worried about the “authoritarian nature” in which the administration is treating D.C.